Folk Arts Program

 Folk Arts in Education

-A cross-disciplinary approach to education that turns traditional arts and practices into content for curriculum that meets Wisconsin Model Academic Standards.
+A cross-disciplinary approach to education that turns traditional arts and practices into content for curriculum that meets Wisconsin Model Academic Standards and the Common Core standards.
+See Local Learning: The National Network for Folk Arts in Education for more info.

 WAB was co-host for the 2012 Midwest Folklorists' Retreat.
 This gathering provided professional development and networking opportunities to folklorists in or interested in the Midwest.
 It was held at Edgewood College in Madison, Wisconsin on May 31 - June 3.